 View now at Amazon

 The first Marvel TV show is something that began inherently tied to the Marvel Cinematic Universe - as Agent Coulson made the unlikely jump to the small screen (given, you know, what happened).
 The original premise was meant to be about the people behind the superheroes, the ones who had to clear up the mess and bring a little bit of balance back to the world.
-But the show soon span away from this, creating its own superheroes and, despite a dip after season 2, is six seasons in and still going strong and has followed the space-based continuity of the movies.
+But the show soon span away from this, creating its own superheroes and, despite a dip after season 2, this is 7 seasons of joy with the last season seeing the crew time-jumping to save the world.

 Thanks for voting